VivianGomez/Tweenity/README.md

   <p align="center">
     The Tweenity plugin streamlines the connection between Twine and Unity3D tools by reading and interpreting Twine graphs in Unity.
 Specifically, this plugin was designed to support a methodology aimed at enabling the rapid prototyping of simulators in Virtual Reality.

-To facilitate creation, this plugin allows the loading of a simulation using Twine graphs, where each node can have special behavior or functionality depending on the Node Type (selecting options from dialogues with different consequences, reproducing random events in the simulation, defining specific consequences based on user interactions, defining simulator responses when the user does not execute an expected action, or reminding them of the expected action in the simulation).

-Additionally, Tweenity allows for some extra features in sample scenes, such as the execution of sample graphs, sample dialogues, simulator reactions (e.g., animations), movement of Mixamo characters along predefined paths, and the playback of audio instructions with a human guide (also from Mixamo).
     <br />
     <a href="https://github.com/VivianGomez/Tweenity/wiki"><strong>Explore the docs »</strong></a>
     <br />